Featured Image by Little_Foxy from Pixabay

 Relationships need rituals.
-With our children we all recognize the need for rituals.
+With our children, we all recognize the need for rituals.
 We hug and kiss them goodbye and hello.
-We might have the ritual of reading or singing to them before bed-time, eating certain meals together, perhaps engaging in a spiritual practice, or we might have a ritual of doing something together like gardening.
+We might have the ritual of reading or singing to them before bedtime, eating certain meals together, perhaps engaging in a spiritual practice, or we might have a ritual of doing something together like gardening.
 When my children were small I used to put a note of encouragement or love in their lunch box on a regular basis.
 Perhaps, you have a personal sharing ritual with your children?
-For a while we used to do the “What was the best part of your day?”- Question at dinner.
-In fact, the day with children is full with deliberate moments of ritual behaviour.
+For a while, we used to do the “What was the best part of your day?”- Question at dinner.
+In fact, the day with children is full of deliberate moments of ritual behaviour.

 We say the children need rituals.
 I would like to claim that it is not just the children but the relationship itself which needs the rituals.
 Rituals give us predictability and help us to be emotionally connected with each other; they make our relationships stronger.
 As our children become older, some rituals change or fall by the wayside.
 However, those rituals were part of the reason why the connection between us exists.

 We all have birthday rituals.
 In our family, the birthday girl or boy is being woken up with a song in the morning.
 The cake later in the day, with the ritual of singing and blowing the candles out, making a wish is another common ritual in many families.
 Birthday presents are rituals.
 We all have our rituals around different holidays.
 They all strengthen the bond between the members of the family engaging in those rituals.

 “Rituals are an important part of belonging.
 They are repeated, intentional ceremonies that recognize a special time or connection.
 Rituals engage us, emotionally and physically, so that we become riveted to the present moment in a positive way.”
 (Sue Johnson, Hold Me Tight)